ricocousin/F1F_St_Olafsleden/README.md

 # F1F_St_Olafsleden — Selånger → Nidaros

-Interactive web app for planning and running the **St. Olavsleden / Pilegrimsleden** pilgrimage route from **Selånger, Sweden** to **Nidaros Cathedral, Trondheim, Norway** (~647 km, 10 days, bivvy camping throughout).
+Interactive web app for planning and running the **St. Olavsleden / Pilegrimsleden** pilgrimage route from **Selånger, Sweden** to **Nidaros Cathedral, Trondheim, Norway** (~600 km, 10 days, bivvy camping throughout).

 🗺 **Overview map:** [ricocousin.github.io/F1F_St_Olafsleden](https://ricocousin.github.io/F1F_St_Olafsleden)
 📱 **Day cards (field app):** [ricocousin.github.io/F1F_St_Olafsleden/app.html](https://ricocousin.github.io/F1F_St_Olafsleden/app.html)

 ---

-## ⚠️ On distance: 580 km (official) vs. 647 km (this plan)
+## ⚠️ On distance: three different numbers, and which one we use

-stolavsleden.com and pilegrimsleden.no consistently list **580 km** as the total length.
-After loading the official GPX tracks (hiking-only variants, filtered out from riding/cycling) and chaining them together, we get **646.6 km** — nearly 70 km more.
+stolavsleden.com and pilegrimsleden.no consistently list **580 km** as the total length (marketing/rounded figure).
+Summing the official GPX tracks (hiking-only variants) gave us **646.6 km**.
+Neither of those turned out to be the number to plan around.

-We dug into this before trusting the number:

-- Raw GPS point noise contributes almost nothing (<0.4 km total across ~20,000 points) — not the explanation.
-- The sum of all hiking-tagged GPX segments is 570.2 km, plus ~16 km of real but small connector gaps between individual tracks (separate recordings that don't quite share an endpoint).
-- The Skalstugan→Stiklestad section (the border crossing) has no official GPX at all.
-We used stolavsleden.com's own stage breakdown for this section instead: Skalstugan–Riksgränsen–Sul 21.2 km + Sul–Vuku 27.3 km + Vuku–Stiklestad 11.9 km = **60.5 km**.
-- **570.2 + 16 + 60.5 ≈ 647 km.**
-- An independent third-party GPS tracker (the HiiKER app) reports the trail at approximately **623 km**, entirely independent of our calculation — same order of magnitude, same direction of deviation from 580.

-**Conclusion:** "580 km" is most likely a rounded, long-standing marketing figure rather than a precisely GPS-measured distance.
-Real hiking distance is probably **620–650 km**.
-This app plans around the real 647 km, not the official 580 — better to over-provision food/water than under-provision.
+stolavsleden.com also publishes an **itemized stage table** — every sub-segment of the route with exact distance *and* elevation gain.
+Summed, it comes to:

+**600.1 km total, 18,542 m elevation gain.**

+We cross-checked this against our GPX data segment by segment: **23 of 29 segments matched within half a kilometer** — strong mutual validation.
+The other 6 (concentrated around Gällö–Pilgrimstad–Brunflo and Munkeby–Markabygda–Rådal) were off by 2–19 km, most likely because the GPX "hiking" track there follows a longer scenic/alternate variant rather than today's direct official trail.
+The itemized table's total elevation gain (18,542 m) also matches this project's original estimate ("~18,500 m") almost exactly, from before any of this GPX work — a good independent confirmation that the table is trustworthy.

+**This app now plans against the official itemized table: 600.1 km, 18,542 m elevation gain** — the first time this project has had real elevation data rather than an estimate.
+The map lines still come from GPX geometry where it's accurate; the 6 mismatched stretches may show a slightly longer path on the map than the official straight-line distance used for planning.

 ---